microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getoffice365activationsusercounts.md

 Get the count of users that are enabled and those that have activated the Office subscription on desktop or devices or shared computers.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).
+> For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).

 ## Permissions